Homeschooling for College Admission

 - Winter/Spring of 11th grade: Take SATs or ACTs.
 Repeat as needed.

 - Spring of 11th grade: Take AP tests if desired.
 (Remember you may have to register for AP tests in the fall before you plan to take them.)

 - Late Summer/Fall of 12th grade: Begin FAFSA and college applications.
 Aim for an November 1 deadline for maximum financial aid.
 (More on this next time.)

 - Spring of 12th grade: Take AP tests.
 Reply to schools.
 Send in final transcripts and scores.

-Because my kids never took standardized tests before high school, I had them take the PSAT in both 10th and 11th grade.
+Because my kids never took standardized tests before high school, I had my older ones take the PSAT in both 10th and 11th grade.
 You register for these through a local school.
 They are usually offered in October.
 We found the local Catholic school very accommodating.
 I would contact their guidance department in early September, once they were back in session, to ask if they could accommodate my child.
 You register for the SATs and ACTs, which are usually taken for the first time in the winter or spring of 11th grade, online through the College Board.
 The tests are offered maybe nine times throughout the year.
-In these days of COVID, I would register early and often as some test sites have been cancelling sessions last minute as circumstances change.
+My younger two missed PSATs due to the pandemic but ended up doing the SAT more times.

 I found that my kids, despite never having done standardized tests, were fairly well prepared.
 They did do a practice test or two ahead of time.
 After one practice test, I was able to see what was confusing to them and to explain what the questions were asking and how they should think about them.
 In my opinion, practice tests are the best preparation.
 We also found the test prep resources on Khan Academy very helpful.
 Susan Schaeffer Macaulay in For the Children’s Sake speaks of the passports our society requires and that is how I think of these things.
 They are necessary obstacles but one should not allow them to absorb too much of one’s focus and energy.